pcda17/pcda17.github.io/index.md

 Asssignment
 --------
-Proposal: Submit a 1000-word proposal for your final critical data analysis project.
+[Due 10/27: Proposal] (https://utexas.instructure.com/courses/1204381/assignments/4166696):  Submit a 1000-word proposal for your final critical data analysis project.
 What kind of patterns are you looking for?
 What critical lens will you apply?
 Most importantly, who is the intended audience for your study and why would/should they care about your findings?
 Describe what led you to choose this project and present any preliminary observations and hypotheses.
-You should conside

-Each student should post the proposal two days before class.
+[Due 10/30: Peer Review] (https://utexas.instructure.com/courses/1204381/assignments/4166696).
 You will be assigned another student at random, and you will post a 100–200-word response to that student’s proposal before class.

 Take the [list of questions](https://thefrailestthing.com/2014/11/29/do-artifacts-have-ethics/) posed by Michael Sacasas as a starting point, describing any biases, exclusions, or individual interests reflected in the collection.
 What can't these data tell you?
 How might they be used or misused?